 Children in elementary schools have their fair share of high-stakes exams.
 These tests make an important part of their academic experience and can be a good stepping stone for their future schooling.
 However, some kids find it more difficult to achieve their full potential under pressure, and the stress can get even to the most carefree of them.

 While you can’t do your kid’s exams for them, you can help them cope with the expectations and set them up for success.
 Here are some tips that will help you help your kids prepare for big exams.

 Changes in behavior can suggest your children are going through an emotional and stressful period and find it difficult to cope with all their obligations.
 It’s difficult for children to articulate their emotions, so you will need to be extra attentive.
 Some of the signs you should pay attention to are:

 - displaying less interest in activities they usually enjoy

 Your child’s emotional wellbeing is more important than test results.
 Plus, if they are feeling calm and focused, they are more likely to achieve greater success.
 That’s a win-win situation.

-Show understanding for what they are going through and encourage them to talk about their feelings.
+Show understanding of what they are going through and encourage them to talk about their feelings.
 Provide support and encouragement by motivating them to try their best.
 Do not inflate the negative sides of poor results.

 Practicing improves children’s confidence and helps you and them see where they stand.
-That’s why many schools and parents independently use pretests or practice tests that can indicate childrens’ current knowledge and ability.
+That’s why many schools and parents independently use pretests or practice tests that can indicate children’s current knowledge and ability.
 These tests can be found online, so your child can familiarize themselves with the exam format, develop better time-management skills, and monitor their progress.